egemenkar/coderbyte-challenges/README.md

 ## Description

-In this repo I'm sharing my solutions to CoderByte Javascript challenges.
+In this repo I'm sharing my solutions to CoderByte JavaScript challenges.

 ## License